 Thursday evening I attended a concert at the Rudolfinum’s Suk Hall.
 The Rudolfinum is in Jan Palach Square along the banks of the Vltava River.
 Since it opened in 1885, the beautiful Neo Renaissance building has been associated with Prague music and art.
 It’s named after Rudolf, Crown Prince of Austria, Hungary, and Bohemia.

 Prague Vivaldi Master’s Orchestra consists of 7 violins, 2 cellos, and a bass.
 There were two guest soloists – mezzo soprano Stanislava Jirků and violinist Vlastimil Kobrle.
-The group performed for about 1.5 hours, no breaks:
+The group performed for about 1.5 hours, without a break:

 - Vivaldi’s Four Seasons (Spring and Summer)